jayunit100/k8hacking/k8petstore/README.md

 ## Welcome to PetStoreBook !

 This application will run a web server which returns REDIS records for a petstore application.
 It is meant to simulate and test high load on kubernetes or any other docker based system.

 ## Dependencies

-This project depends on no other images or services, however, it is nicely complimented by
+This project depends on:

+- docker: jayunit100/bigpetstore-load-generator.
+- docker: dockerfile/redis, which is a simple curated redis image.

 jayunit100/BigPetStoreLoadGenerator (github) which is published to docker as jayunit100/bigpetstore-load-generator.